tundish/theatre_of_spud/tos/dlg/act01/room.rst

 The control panel is roughly framed.
 It has a patch bay and a mixer for sound.

-There are variac controls for the lighting.
-There is a fuse box on the far wall.

 There is a glass panel looking out over the Auditorium to the Stage.

-A couple of tall stools are the only furniture.

 Office
 ------